 For financial creditors in particular, the requirement that an insolvency administrator prove knowledge of actual as opposed to anticipated cash flow insolvency is a meaningful improvement: creditors in distressed scenarios engaging in extensive restructuring negotiations with a debtor, notwithstanding the existence of a restructuring opinion meant to negate fraudulent intent, nearly inevitably have knowledge of the debtor's anticipated cash flow insolvency.
 The fact that the administrator must now prove knowledge of actual cash flow insolvency hopefully will deter the more aggressive uses of the fraudulent transfer statute by administrators and encourage consensual arrangements between debtors and creditors.
-16 Indeed, the new law creates considerable incentives for both financial and trade creditors to support a work-out in light of the mitigated risks that a debtor's performance will be subject to avoidance challenge for as long as a decade after the fact based on conjectures as to what the creditor should have known at that time.17
+Indeed, the new law creates considerable incentives for both financial and trade creditors to support a work-out in light of the mitigated risks that a debtor's performance will be subject to avoidance challenge for as long as a decade after the fact based on conjectures as to what the creditor should have known at that time.
+In the creditor should have known at that time.